MadeleineWalder/pp5api/README.md

 ## Future Features

-- Private messaging
+In the future I would love to include the following aspects to make the site compete with other big social media platforms:

-- Pin comments
+- Private messaging -to allow direct communication between users

-- Upvote posts
+- Pin comments -to allow only the owner of a post to pin a comment to the top of the list.
+It could be one they thought was most useful like an answer to a question, or one they thought was simply the most funny.
+This would improve user experience as other people looking for an answer wouldn't have to scroll through all comments to find it.

-- Reply to comments
+- Reply to comments -being able to reply to a specific comment would make communication between users easier as the reply would be under the original comment and not above in order from newest to oldest.
+It would be easier to tell who was talking to who or responding to which comment.

-- Like comments
+- Like comments -being able to like comments is similar to being able to pin them, except its not just the owner of the post who can like its comments.
+Allowing all suers to like comments (provided that they are logged in) provides more overall user interaction for the community.

-- Email authentication / password recovery
+- Email authentication / password recovery -to allow users to reset their password if they forgot it would be ideal for real world use.
+Everyone forgets their password sometimes!
+It would encorage users to continue using the site instead of giving up or having to make a new account.

-- Emojis for desktop
+- Emojis for desktop -emojis are a huge part of how people express themselves online and would not only improve user experince but also just make posting and communiting with each other more fun!

-- Notifications
+- Notifications -recieving notifications when someone likes of comments on your post would also encorage users to return to the site often and boost user activity.

-- able to view followers/following
+- Able to view followers/following -being able to see a list of followers or people you are following would make it easier to follow/unfollow speific people so the user doesn't have to scroll through the feed to try to find someone.

 ---